german-gonzalez/networkingworkshop/Lab1Instructions.md

 * Either propagate both attachments to that route table, or enter routes in the table for the appropriate VPC CIDR ranges
 * Add a **default route** to the transit gateway route table, pointing to the boundary VPC attachment

+> [!TIP]
+> A default route is a route entry that tells a routing table 'if you don't have a specific match for this packet, then send it on this way'.
+The standard way of expressing a default route in IP is to set the route to 0.0.0.0/0, and point this towards the next hop where you want the packet to go.

+> 0.0.0.0/0 means match with any possible address.

+> It is important to remember that a routing table will always match to the most specific route first.
+The order of the routes in a routing table is usually just in numerical sequence, and the routing decision is based on which route has the best match.
+This does mean that when routing tables get quite large, a lot of checking has to be done, since every entry has to be validated, at least the first time a packet is routed.

 ### 4. Update VPC route tables

 * Add a **default route** to the Private VPC route table, pointing to the transit gateway